andre-st/goodreads-toolbox/README.md

 with direct _unthrottled_ access to their databases and seamless integration with their user interface etc. It's the poor man's version and rather prototypish to see if it's any good at all.
-I avoid developing features I won’t personally use because I won’t notice when they break.
+Furthermore, I avoid developing features I won’t personally use because I won’t notice when they break.
 I only unit-test the base library.